freshprogrammer/pyro/readme.md

 - Esc - Pause
 - Enter - menu interact

+###Special controls
+- F1 - toggle time based movement vs key based movement.

 ###New Features
+- Time Based Movement
-- Input based movement
+- Blocked backward movement
-- Wrapping around simple empty tiled level.
-- Included quick implementation of fire.
-Fire is still buggy.

 ###Build Notes
 To build with fresh solution, you will need to manually link the FreshGameLibrary.dll included in the bin folder.